 - A. Describe the source(s) of funding for this proposal.
 Is the source of recurring revenue local taxes or grants?

-Primary funding is from Lodger's Tax with 2 points of lodger's tax dedicated to debt service and operational needs.
+Primary funding is from Lodgers' Tax, with two points of the tax dedicated to debt service and operational needs.
 An additional \$500,000 is generated from use and preferred provider revenues. - B. Are any new costs other than inflation included in this proposal?

-The proposal includes the permanent addition of a historic district litter patrol and 1/3 of the city advertising contract. - C. Do you expect an increase in expenditures?
+The proposal includes the permanent addition of a historic district litter patrol and one-third of the City advertising contract. - C. Do you expect an increase in expenditures?
 Why, or why not?
 Yes, due to the inclusion of the new litter patrol and the portion of the advertising contract. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts. - E. Describe the process your division went through to build a zero-based budget.